tsudalab/ChemTS/README.md

 # ChemTS
 Molecule Design using Monte Carlo Tree Search with Neural Rollout.
-ChemTS can design novel materials with desired HOMO-LUMO gap and interal energy.
+ChemTS can design novel materials with desired properties(such as, HOMO-LUMO gap, energy, logp..).
 Combining with rDock, ChemTS can design molecules active to target proteins.
 The ChemTS paper is available at https://arxiv.org/abs/1710.00616 .

 #  Requirements
 1. [Python](https://www.anaconda.com/download/)>=2.7